Oregon Students Learn and Explore Research (OSLER) TL1

-The OSLER program offers research experience and mentorship through stipend-funded, short-term (10-12 weeks) and year-long (12 months) training.
-These positions are available to students enrolled in a doctoral program at OHSU.
+The OSLER TL1 program offers research experience and mentorship through stipend-funded year-long (12 months) training.
+These positions are available to students enrolled in a doctoral program at OHSU, Oregon State University, Portland State University and University of Oregon.
 Students will engage in clinical or translational research under the direction of a mentor proposed by the student.
-Year-long trainees enrolled in the MD or DMD program enroll in an approved master's degree program (Master of Clinical Research, Master of Public Health, or Master of Medical Informatics).
+Year-long trainees enrolled in the MD or DMD program enroll in the Master of Clinical Research program.
 PhD students may choose to enroll but it is not required.
-Tuition for the Master of Clinical Research program is paid by the program.

 HIP is open to faculty, clinical and postdoctoral fellows, and students in any doctoral degree program.
 (View detailed eligibility requirements.)
 There are three basic ways to participate in HIP: